 - The house owner must have given his permission for keepig a dog.

-- Any children who live within the same household should ideally be at least 7 years old.
+- Any children who live within the same household are ideally at least between 5 to 7 years old.

 Please note that there is a waiting list for retired dogs.
 Because the interest in our “pensioner” guide dogs is so strong, we cannot accept any new names onto the waiting list right now.
 Thank you very much for your understanding.